faramirezs/icp-vrn-generator/tasks/prd-random-number-history.md

    3.4.
 The system must maintain backward compatibility with existing functionality

 4. **Data Structure Requirements**
    4.1.
-Each history entry must contain: random number (u64), timestamp (u64), and optional ID 4.2.
-The storage must be implemented as a Vec<RandomNumberEntry> in thread_local storage 4.3.
+Each history entry must contain: random number (u64), timestamp (u64), sequence_id (u64), and call_context (CallContext)
+   4.2.
+The sequence_id must be auto-incrementing and globally unique for ordering verification 4.3.
+The call_context must capture caller principal, execution metadata, and resource consumption 4.4.
+The storage must be implemented as a Vec<RandomNumberEntry> in thread_local storage 4.5.
 The system must provide proper serialization for stable storage if needed

+5. **Auditing Requirements**
+   5.1.
+The system must generate sequential, gap-free sequence numbers for audit trail integrity 5.2.
+The system must capture and store the caller's principal ID for each request 5.3.
+The system must record execution metadata including canister version and cycles consumed 5.4.
+The system must provide query functions to verify sequence integrity and detect tampering 5.5.
+The system must maintain immutable audit logs that cannot be modified after creation

 ## Non-Goals (Out of Scope)